 Academic Insights with Faculty Leaders

-Dr. Jay Apt, Professor of Technology; Executive Director of Carnegie Mellon Electricity Industry Center
+Dr. Jay Apt, Professor of Technology; Director of Carnegie Mellon Electricity Industry Center

 Energy has always been a boom and bust sector.
 Prof. Apt will discuss some of the background on energy trends and pressures for change that wax and wane, with an emphasis on his specialty, electric power, as well as summarizing some of Tepper’s research on renewable electricity.

-Dr. Anita Williams Woolley, Assistant Professor of Organizational Behavior & Theory
+Dr. Brandy Aven, Assistant Professor of Organizational Behavior & Theory;

 The most important capacity your organization has is the ability to regenerate itself.
 Gaining advanced commitments to the future by shifting your organization’s energy forward more effectively than your rivals is the ultimate responsibility of leadership.
 Here are steps that can help to identify, early on, and secure commitment to, those decisive initiatives that shape your company’s future.